krukowskid/krukowskid.github.io/_posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio.md

 ---
 excerpt_text: "Seamlessly integrate Azure Managed Identity with local Docker in Visual Studio for secure, hassle-free development."
+excerpt: "How to setup and use azure manage identity in local developement with docker desktop and visual studio."

 title: "Azure Managed Identity with Local Docker Containers in Visual Studio"